 Lab based research vs. Clinical research.

 First some basic definitions.
 Lab based research occurs in, you guessed it, a lab.
 This might be a chemistry lab, a biology lab, at a college or at a medical school.
-But it involves research with something other than actual humans.
+But it involves research with something other than actual humans working on stainless steel lab tables.

 Clinical research on the other hand is research that involves human beings.
 This could involve many things but as an example, testing different treatment methods or different medications for a particular illness.